daqu40/CleanGM/README.md

-#GMail Cleanup
+# GMail Cleanup

 This project uses a Jupyter Notebook running Python to clean up unwanted files in a GMail account.
-It provides the automation tools and requests the login to the account so credentials are not stored.
+It stays secure by requesting the login to the account so credentials are not stored oin the repo.

 This was created from a Binder template so this can be run Binder's community cloud service.